SSWConsulting/SSW.Rules.Content/rules/know-how-to-migrate-global-asax-to-asp-net-core/rule.md

 ---
-seoDescription: "Migrate Global.asax to ASP.NET Core and refactor session management logic to leverage middleware."
+seoDescription: Migrate Global.asax to ASP.NET Core and refactor session management logic to leverage middleware.
 type: rule
 title: Do you know how to migrate Global.asax to ASP.NET Core?
 uri: know-how-to-migrate-global-asax-to-asp-net-core